flowtsohg/mdx-m3-viewer/README.md

 2. The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.
 3. A new MDX model is created and starts loading (at this point the viewer gets a `loadstart` event from the model).
 4. The model is returned.
-5. ...time passes until the model finished loading.
+5. ...time passes until the model finishes loading...
 6. The model is parsed and populated.
 In the case of MDX, this will also cause it to load its textures, in this case `texture.blp`.
 7. The model loads `texture.blp` by using its path solver, which returns `["Resources/texture.blp", ".blp", true]`, the viewer gets a `loadstart` event, etc.